ajm87/moctool/moctool-gateway/src/main/webapp/bower_components/angular-ui-router/README.md

 ### [Nested States & Views](http://plnkr.co/edit/u18KQc?p=preview)

-The majority of UI-Router's power is in its ability to nest states & views.
+The majority of UI-Router's power is in its ability to nest stateVMs & views.

 **(1)** First, follow the [setup](#get-started) instructions detailed above.